 The SSSI Unit is currently in unfavourable condition due to water abstraction, diffuse pollution from agriculture, sewage and the presence of invasive non-natives species (Himalayan balsam).
-Other reported issues include: the dumping of grass cuttings and soil dressing from gardens and amenity grasslands, disturbance by dogs exercising in the river and the excessive removal of fallen branches and tree trunks from the river.
+Other reported issues include: the dumping of grass cuttings and soil dressing from gardens and amenity grasslands, point source pollution from chicken and cattle poaching, disturbance by dogs exercising in the river and the excessive removal of fallen branches and tree trunks from the river.